MarisaHanna/phantom-directory/README.md

 #       Description

-This project simutales an application that allows the user to search for all employees within their company.
+This project simulates an application that allows the user to search for all employees within their company.
 Search results can be narrowed down by either searching for a specific employee by name, or search for all the employees that are located in a specific state.
 All employee cards display the employees' name, email, phone, employee ID, and DOB.